pgimalac/battleship/README.md

 ## Project description
 This project is a battleship game aimed at making me learn and pratice Rust.

-### Disclaimer
-Segfaults started poping when changing panel since some updates, I may stop working on this since it's becomming a real pain in the ass

-#### Version
-Runs on 1.32.0

 #### Details
 For the time being there is no text so it isn't very handy.